Actual 45 mm size by Franz Homberg, Bern / Karl Jauslin, Muttenz

-"Für Freiheit und Vaterland" - "For Freedom and Fatherland"
+"FÜR FREIHEIT UND VATERLAND" - "For Freedom and Fatherland"

 "Da Friss Eine der Rosen" - "Here, Eat One of the Roses"

 "The Battle of St. Jakob an der Birs was fought on 26 Aug 1444.
-The Suisse (1'500 fighters) had attacked a much larger force of Armagnac mercenaries (30-40'000 strong) of Louis Dauphin of France, and categorically refused to surrender.
+The Suisse (1,500 fighters) had attacked a much larger force of Armagnac mercenaries (40,000 strong) of Louis Dauphin of France, and categorically refused to surrender.
 They retreated to a last stand in a small hospital of St. Jakob, where they were decimated by artillery.

-Dauphin's translator, Burkhard was sent as negotiator to the decimated Suisse to offer them the chance of honourable surrender.
-As he rode into the hospital, and the many dead and wounded among the Suisse, he raised the visor of his helmet and mocked the Eidgenossen in a phrase that would become famous in Suisse historiography: Ich siche in ein rossegarten, den min fordren geret hand vor 100 joren ("I gaze out into a rosarium, that my ancestors planted one hundred years ago").
+Legend has it that Knight Burkhard VII Münch mounted the battlefield as a negotiator.
+In view of the many dead and wounded, he could not resist mocking the defeated Confederates.
+He raised his visor and said the comment that had become famous in Switzerland; “Ich siche in ein rossegarten, den min fordren geret hand vor 100 [hunderd] joren” ("I gaze out into a rosarium, that my ancestors planted one hundred years ago").
 Provoked by this arrogant phrase, one of the dying Swiss, one Arnold Schick of Uri, hurled a rock into the open visor.
-The equally famous answer that accompanied the throw was reported as: Da friss eine der Rosen! ("Here, eat one of the roses").
+The equally famous answer that accompanied the throw was reported as: “Da friss eine der Rosen!” ("Here, eat one of the roses").
 Burkhard fell from his saddle and was dragged from the battlefield.
 He died from his wounds three days later.
-The refusal to surrender led to the storming of the hospital, in which the defenders were killed to the last man."
+The Swiss refusal to surrender led to the storming of the infirmary, in the course of which the remaining Confederates were almost completely cut down.